ClutchTools/Test-Bank/Whiteboarding/Mountain_Climbers/SOLUTION.md

 ### Common Questions
 * Will there be duplicate values or all integers will be unique?
 ```
-A.) Duplicate maximum values is the more difficult version of this problem which the included solution <br>
+A.) Duplicate maximum values is the more difficult version of this problem which the included solution
 will not handle.
 Same for duplicate minimums.
-There will be duplicate values though inbetween that are <br>
+There will be duplicate values though inbetween that are
 not the maximum or minimum value.
 ```
 * Will I be given anything besides a 2D array of integers?